TheAlcoholicChicken/Group14Repo/README.md

 # Installation
 Pre-requisites: Node.js and Mongo downloaded

-1. Go into nodetest1 folder
-2. Open cmd prompt
+1. Open cmd prompt and go to project folder
-3. 'npm install'
+2. 'npm install'
-4. 'npm start' to start Node
+3. 'npm start' to start server

 This will install everything in the packages.json file.
 This will make the node module folder that is specified in the .gitignore.

-For this application to work, you must have Node running, as well as mongod.exe.
-NOT mongo.exe, though.

-Open localhost:3000 to view what's there so far. localhost:3000/newuser  to register yourself in the database.
+Open localhost:3000 to view the APP. localhost:3000/newuser  to register yourself in the database.
 If success, it will take you to localhost:3000/userlist and you should be able to see yourself on there.